Audrey Thomas McCluskey

 Audrey Thomas McCluskey is an American writer and professor emeriti.
-She is an alumna of Indiana University where she was an African-American and African Diaspora Studies professor.

-She received a B.A. magna cum laude from Clark Atlanta University, an M.A. in African Studies, from Howard University, and a Ph.D. in Historical and Comparative Education from Indiana University.
+She is an alumna of Indiana University, where she was an African-American and African Diaspora Studies professor.
+McCluskey has received a B.A. magna cum laude from Clark Atlanta University, an M.A. in African Studies from Howard University, and a Ph.D. in Historical and Comparative Education from Indiana University.

-She wrote the book Forgotten Sisterhood about four influential female African American educators in the South.
-She was interviewed by a National Park Service Ranger about her research and books on Mary McLeod Bethune.
-She edited a book of interviews with South African filmmakers.
-She has also written articles and book reviews.
+McCluskey wrote the book Forgotten Sisterhood about four influential female African American educators in the American South and was interviewed by a National Park Service ranger about her research and books on Mary McLeod Bethune.
+She has also been an editor for The Devil You Dance With: Film Culture in the New South Africa, a collection of interviews with South African filmmakers, and a writer of articles and book reviews.

-She was a panelist in the City of Bloomington, Indiana's "Women of Color in the Workplace" Roundtable Discussion.
-She was a guest on WFHB's "Bring It On".
+She was a panelist in the City of Bloomington, Indiana's "Women of Color in the Workplace" Roundtable Discussion and a guest on WFHB's "Bring It On".
 She spoke about her book Imaging Blackness: Race and Racial Representation in Film Poster Art at the NMBCC Library's 10th annual Library Evening Extravanza.
 She reviewed Black Women in the Ivory Tower, 1850-1954: An Intellectual History by Stephanie Y. Evans.